bluzelle/curium/setup/build.md

 2. Use make to build and install the blzd and blzcli executables.

-   If you are building for a TestNet or your own private network, use "testnet".
-If you are building for the Bluzelle MainNet, use "mainnet".
+   - If you are building for the Bluzelle TestNet or your own private network, use "testnet" as your target.
+   - If you are building for the Bluzelle MainNet, use "mainnet" as your target.

    ```text
    make <target>